Chemical Peel in Biloxi, MS

 After a couple of weeks, your skin should be fully recovered.
 The results of a chemical peel are astounding as your skin is refreshed and supple, and your complexion is amazing.
 It is important to maintain a regimen for chemical peels to keep your appearance so youthful and rejuvenated.

-If you live in or around Mobile, Ocean Springs, Gulfport and the surrounding communities of Mississippi and are looking for a board-certified plastic surgeon that performs chemical peels on people who want to rejuvenate their facial appearance, contact Michael Diaz, M.D., F.A.C.S. in Biloxi, MS, today to set up an appointment.
+If you live in or around Southern Mississippi, Louisiana and Alabama, and are looking for a board-certified plastic surgeon that performs chemical peels on people who want to rejuvenate their facial appearance, contact Michael Diaz, M.D., F.A.C.S. in Biloxi, MS, today to set up an appointment.